 When you take on a subcontractor, you have the chance to win a contract you otherwise might not have.
 In addition to that, you can learn new skills from the subcontractor.
 Depending on why they are subcontracting with you, you could even pay them to train your people to take over that skill.
 With their services and/or your new skills, you can expand your reputation, acquire potential business in a new market, and have them look out for you in their network, even as you look out for them in yours.

-This is what will make our country and economy thrive.
-Our government was originally set up for this kind of economy and when it has worked this way, there has been plenty of work for everyone and our governments have had plenty of money.
+This is what will make our country and economy great again.
+Our government was originally set up for this kind of economy.
+When it worked this way, there was plenty of work for everyone and our federal and state governments had plenty of money.

 - Using a Client Report for Marketing